 When is a SWIFT Code Needed?

-Originally, SWIFT was created to only facilitate communication about treasury and correspondent transactions.
-However, the functionality of the messaging format allowed for large scalability.
+Originally, SWIFT was created to facilitate communication about treasury and correspondent transactions.
+However, the messaging format’s functionality enabled large-scale scalability.

 SWIFT now provides services for: